Zipcoder/JS-intro-labs/Problems10.md

 ## Problem 11

-let text = "The last thing I saw was the monkey trying to put the cork back in"
+let text = "the last thing I saw was the monkey trying to put the cork back in"

 Q1: split the text into an array of words (split the string on the spaces)
 Q2: using that array, print the length of each word